 This anonymous network is one of the easiest ways to keep your data encrypted.
 All you need to do is install this encrypted browser on your device.
 Tor or The Onion Router encrypts all your data by passing it through multiple nodes.
 With every node adding up a layer of encryption to the traffic and the nodes changing every time you access another website, it’s impossible to trace Tor traffic and the actual IP of the user.

 However, the Tor browser has its drawbacks.
-While being slightly slow, it also draws the ISPs or government’s attention as it’s mainly used to access the dark web or any illegal sites.
+While being slightly slow, it also draws the attention of the ISP or government as it’s mainly used to access the dark web or any illegal site.

 6. Switch to a different network to get a new IP address